 Explore The Faroe Islands: Enchanting, Remote and Unspoiled

-We recently caught up with Nordic specialists at The Luxury Travel Designer to learn more about the Faroe Islands.
-We hope you find this Q & A as interesting as we did and, just maybe, be inspired to visit too!
+We recently caught up with Nordic specialists at The Luxury Travel Designer to learn more about the Faroe Islands, including traveling to the islands, tourism, climate, food experiences, and activities.
+We hope you find this travel guide Q&A as interesting as we did and, just maybe, be inspired to visit too!

 Just where are the Faroe Islands?